panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 type: post
 ---

+## 1. The experiment

 Let's try an experiment.
-What does execute faster: an immediately resolved promise or a timeout of `0` milliseconds?
+What does execute faster: an immediately resolved promise or a an immediate timeout (aka a timeout of `0` milliseconds)?

 ```javascript
 Promise.resolve(1).then(() => {